 Technology is everywhere and will play a pivotal part in students' lives.
 Therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
 We want our pupils to be creators not consumers and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.
 We want our pupils to understand that there is always a choice with using technology and as a school we utilise technology to model positive use.
 Building our knowledge in this subject will allow pupils to effectively demonstrate their learning through creative use of technology.
 We recognise that technology can allow pupils to share their learning in creative ways.
 We also understand the accessibility opportunities technology can provide for our pupils.
 Our knowledge rich curriculum must be balanced with the opportunity for pupils to apply their knowledge creatively which will in turn help our pupils become skilful computer scientists.
 We encourage staff to try and embed computing across the whole curriculum to make learning creative and accessible.

-We use Purple Mash as a vehicle to deliver our computing curriculum and we have a comprehensive progression document for staff to follow to best embed and cover every element of the computing curriculum.
+We use Kapow as a vehicle to deliver our computing curriculum and we have a comprehensive progression document for staff to follow to best embed and cover every element of the computing curriculum.
 This involves use of a two-year cycle for our mixed-age classes at Jenyns.
 The knowledge/skills statements build year on year to deepen and challenge our learners.
-On-line safety is implicit in our teaching.
+On-line safety is implicit in our teaching and is taught as the first lesson of each half term.

 We feel the majority of computing should be embedded across the curriculum.